Integrate CodeScene with Pull Requests¶

 No matter what baseline we start from, we never want our code to become harder to read, understand, or maintain.
 CodeScene’s pull request integration lets you stay on top of your development so that you can prioritize and act upon any negative trends.
 For that purpose, CodeScene visualizes the impact of pull requests over time:

 Checks performed: This is the total number of pull request analyses run by CodeScene.

-Positive Actions: A positive action is when one of the detected violations is acted upon and mitigated.
+Issues Fixed: A positive action is when one of the detected issues is acted upon and mitigated.

-Violations Ignored: This is the number of detected violations that were merged as-is, without remediation, to the main branch.
-Ignored violations lead to a failed goal and/or a code health decline.
+Issues Ignored: This is the number of detected issues that were merged as-is, without remediation, to the main branch.
+Ignored issues lead to a failed goal and/or a code health decline.